 I swerved to avoid the dog and found myself in oncoming traffic.
 A truck was headed right for us, and it was all unfolding at lightspeed.
 Luckily, I had the wherewithal to perform an evasive maneuver that would’ve made Vin Diesel proud, and I avoided becoming the latest Thailand driver statistic.

-I had a rocky relationship with that Rottweiler the entire year I lived in Thailand.
+I had a rocky relationship with that Rottweiler for the entire year that I lived in Thailand.
 Sometimes, he’d try to bite me, and others, he’d just ignore me.
 He was quite temperamental.